samvaughan/Hector-Wave-Cal/README.md

 - `reduced_arc_filename`: The filename of the _reduced_ arc frame, which has already been run through `2dfdr` once.
 - `dat_filename`: The filename of the 'dat' file which is produced during the `2dfdr` reduction.
 This file contains data about the arc lines identified in each fibre, with their initial $x$ pixel location and their "true" wavelength.
 - `tlm_filename`: The filename of the tramline map which can be used to find the $y$ pixel location from a combination of the $x$ pixel location and the fibre number in question.

+A number of optional input parameters are available:
 - `--plot_residuals`: If True, display a 4-panel plot of the residuals from the model.
 - `--save_params`: If a filename is given, save the fitted parameters to a netcdf (`.nc`) file.
+- `--intensity-cut`: Ignore all arc lines with an "INTENSITY" value less than this value.
+Default is 20.
+- `--N_x`: Polynomial order in the x direction.
+Default is 8.
+- `--N_y`: Polynomial order in the y direction within each slitlet.
+Default is 4.
+- `--no-update-arc`: If this parameter is passed, the script won't make a new WAVELA and SHIFTS array and save the results.
+- `--saved-file-suffix`: A suffix which is added to the reduced arc filename to make the output filename which is saved at the end.
+Default is `_wavela_updated`.

 ### I want to measure the wavelength solutions of hundreds of arc frames, build a database and compare the results